 Make Your Beds

 Before you are too exhausted from your move, find a few minutes to set up your beds.
 Make sure it is a priority to have the boxes with your pillows and bed linens to be unpacked first so that you will be able to get a good night’s sleep.
 Moving is an extremely stressful event, make sure that you don’t compound your stress with lack of sleep, due to having your bed linens packed away in a box that you can’t find.

 Decide Where to Place Heavy Furniture

 Before moving all of your possessions into your new home, decide where you want all of the heaviest pieces of furniture to be placed in each room.
 You can easily move small boxes and light pieces of furniture around, but it will be a lot harder to move big, heavy furniture.
 Know where you want everything to be placed, so that when they come off the moving truck, they can be placed in their permanent locations.

 Hang Up Clothes and Fabric Items

 If you are moving your draperies with you, be sure to hang them up as quickly as possible to avoid deep-setting wrinkles.
 You’ll also want to hang up your clothes as soon as you can to prevent the need for having to steam or iron everything you own.
 It is recommended to pack your clothes while still on the hanger to make unpacking and hanging them up a quick and easy task to complete.

-At White Glove Moving and Storage, we know that moving is a stressful time, which is why we work hard to help you have a memorable experience.
+At White Glove Moving and Storage, we understand that unpacking can be a daunting task, which is why we pack for you, ensuring that all your items are packed safely and securely for transportation.
 Our professional movers are dedicated to transporting your valuable possessions to your new home on time, and without damage.
 Contact us today to receive a free, no obligation quote!
 At White Glove Moving and Storage, we treat your family like our own!